NikolayS/postgres_dba/README.md

 ```

 ### Hot to Extend
 You can add your own useful SQL queries and use them from the main menu.
 Just add your SQL code to `./sql` directory.
-The filename should start with some 1 or 2-letter code, followed by underscore and some filename.
+The filename should start with some 1 or 2-letter code, followed by underscore and some additional arbitrary words.
 Extension should be `.sql`.
 Example:
 ```
   ./sql/f1_funny_query.sql
 ```